 The module aims at providing the student the tools for understanding and building network applications, by analysing Internet protocols, the interaction among them, and their applications.
 There is an emphasis on real-world applications, so as to provide the basic tools to understand and design network hardware and software.

-- Understand the fundamental network protocols and interfaces at any
+- Understand the fundamental network protocols and interfaces at any network layer

 - Know basic design and performance issues in computer networks